The pros and cons of each and what I recommend to successfully launch a profitable online business

 - Work with agents all over the United States not just in your own city or state

 - The pay is anywhere from $300-$500 average per transaction depending on your location in the US.
-The fee is a set fee per transcation.
+The fee is a set fee per transaction.

 As you can see from the pros and cons I have listed above what the clear winner is.
-Most importantly, Transaction Coordination is an awesome niche to get started in right away and grow your business easily by word of mouth and simple marketing strategies that don’t cost anything.
+Most importantly, Transaction Coordination is an awesome niche in the real estate industry to get started in right away and grow your business easily by word of mouth and simple marketing strategies that don’t cost anything.

 I would love to hear your thoughts on this blog.
 Have you thought about being a transaction coordinator or a virtual assistant?
 Share your thoughts or leave a comment below.
 If you want to get in touch with me directly please email me at email@example.com.
 I would love to hear from you and I will respond back!